 Alberto Bisin, New York University

-Accepted at the Journal of Economic Growth
+Revisions Requested at the Quarterly Journal of Economics

-” with Melanie Meng Xue [SSRN]
+” with Desiree Desierto [SSRN]

 “Geopolitics and Asia's Little Divergence: A Comparative Analysis of State Building in China and Japan after 1850” with Chiaki Moriguchi and Tuan-Hwee Sng

-Journal of Economics Organization and Behavior November 2018, Volume 155, Pages 178-204
+Journal of Economics Organization and Behavior, November 2018, Volume 155, Pages 178-204

 “Plague, Politics, and Pogroms: